A-Bougiouklis/trainApp/README.md

 Initial Description

-The main requirement for this task was to be able to scrape a Wikipedia table with train stations information and then build a REST API to query the scraped data.
+The goal of the repo is to scrape a Wikipedia table with train stations information and then build a REST API to query the scraped data.
 In addition the API has to be able to update the scraped data with new train lines.

 Application Description